 Talk about the different pets shown.
-Guide students to observe their photos, and discuss what they see and wonder
+Guide students to observe their photos, and discuss what they see and wonder.

 Talk about what pets need in order to be kept safe.
 Review the choices on the second page before releasing students to complete the activity on their own.
-If you don't have a lot of time, have students write or draw their answers in into the chart rather than cut/paste.
 If they have extra time, they can write/draw about it on the third page.